Shipping sculptures abroad – tips and tricks

 When you want to put your packed sculpture inside the box or crate, you cannon just put it inside without preparing it.
 You need to prepare the box by padding it with moving blankets, foam nuggets, and even some extra air-filled wrap.
 It is smart to also wrap the sculpture with a moving blanket, and then put it inside a padded box or crate.
 This is how companies that deal with sea freight Lebanon pack their portable storage containers.
 The foam nuggets are very important as well because they will prevent your sculpture from bumping and tumbling inside the box.
 Reducing the vibrations and minimizing contact with the box or crate itself, is a big step towards the preservation of your sculptures.
 Pay your utmost attention to this.

 This is another method some people choose to employ when shipping sculptures abroad.
+Better Life Maids of St Louis are at your service when you need professional help with house cleaning in Missouri.
 It is when you put your sculpture inside one box which was filled with padding, and then put the box inside an even larger box filled with packing materials.
 After that, you should add foam nuggets or shredded paper in order to fill the gap between the two boxes.
 This method is usually used when the sculpture is very fragile and you want extra security.
 It gives a new layer of protection from the outside, and it is very secure and sits perfectly still inside the two boxes.

 Move it with a furniture dolly